-This April marked the official kickoff of Synopsys’s Corporate Social Responsibility (CSR) program, Helping Wings.
+This April marked the official kickoff of the Black Duck office’s corporate social responsibility (CSR) program, Helping Wings.
 With over 300 employees and a distinct company culture, this was no small feat.
 The task at hand was how to integrate CSR into our culture naturally and not make it feel forced.
 The solution?
 Create various options and levels of participation that appeal to different groups and personalities at Synopsys.
 The idea was to create levels of CSR, ranging from simply donating magazines to donating time and labor to in office events for those who want to participate without leaving the office.

 BINA Farm was a great success and set the bar for our Burlington Food Pantry and Power of Flowers events that followed.
 Right down the street from our office, we had a volunteer day at the Burlington Food Pantry.
 Our volunteers stocked shelves and helped to unload shipments and donations.
 It made for a great local event, accommodating 10 volunteers, indoor volunteer opportunity and close proximity to the office.